sagar1024/LearnerPro/README.md

 4. Run the Flask application by executing: python app.py

-## Features
+### Features

 - **User Authentication**: Users can log in using their register number and password.
 - **Student Performance Prediction**: After logging in, students can enter their CIA and Mid Semester scores for each subject, and the application predicts their end result percentage.
 - **Interactive Visualization**: The application provides an interactive line chart comparing actual and predicted scores for each subject.

-## Authors
+### Authors

-This project was developed by my teammate Gabriel Kelvin and I as a part of our coursework during our Masters in Computer Science.
+This project was developed alongwith Gabriel Kelvin as a part of our coursework during our Masters in Computer Science.